Allen-Synthesis/EuroPi/software/contrib/consequencer.md

 - output_5: randomly generated stepped CV
 - output_6: randomly generated stepped CV

-# Building a Consequencer module

-Consequencer is software which is loaded onto a Europi module.
-Europi is an open-source hardware and software project found here: https://github.com/Allen-Synthesis/EuroPi.
-Consequencer is also open-source, all code can be found in this repository and license terms can be found at the bottom of this document.

-To build your own Consequencer:
-1. Build a module and load the europi firmware onto the module using the instructions in the above repository
-2. Copy consequencer.py as main.py and consequencer_patterns.py to the Europi

-Alternatively, Consequencer Europi modules can be provided built, calibrated and pre-loaded with software and drum patterns by contacting nikansell00@gmail.com.

 # Getting Started

 The following sections provide instructions for creating a simple 3 drum pattern with a kick, snare and hi-hat, then using random CV patterns to vary the timbre in each drum pattern.